jameshfisher/jameshfisher.com/_posts/2020-03-14-time-is-running-out-to-catch-covid19.md

 (the bottom-right corner).
 For example, "susceptible" on Day 2 has a 1/128 chance of dying.
 Labelling day 3 is our easy base-case.
-The dead state is 1, i.e. certain to be dead, because it's dead;
+The dead state is 1, i.e. certain to be dead;
-All other states are 0, i.e. certain to survive, because they survived.
+all other states are 0, i.e. certain to survive, because they survived.
 Then, to generate a previous day's probabilities, each node is a _weighted sum_ of the previous nodes on the following day.
 For example, 1/128 is the weighted sum (87/96 × 0) + (9/96 × 1/12).